-It should be noted that there is nothing that any human being knows, or can do, that he has not learned.
-This of course excludes natural body functions, such as breathing, as well as the reflexes, for example the involuntary closing of the eye when an object approaches it.
-But apart from that a human being knows nothing, or cannot do anything, that he has not learned.
+It should be noted that there is nothing that any human being knows or can do that they have not learned.
+This excludes natural body functions, such as breathing and reflexes, for example, the involuntary closing of the eye when an object approaches it.
+But apart from that, humans know nothing or cannot do anything they have not learned.
 Therefore, all cognitive skills must be taught, of which the following cognitive skills are the most important:

 Concentration rests on two legs.
-First, it is an act of will and cannot take place automatically.
-Second, it is also a cognitive skill, and therefore has to be taught.
+First, it is an act of will and cannot occur automatically.
+Second, it is also a cognitive skill and, therefore, has to be taught.

-Although learning specialists acknowledge that “the ability to concentrate and attend to a task for a prolonged period of time is essential for the student to receive necessary information and complete certain academic activities,” it seems that the ability to concentrate is regarded as a “fafrotsky” — a word coined by Ivan T. Sanderson, and standing for “Things that FAll FROm The SKY.”
-Concentration must be taught, after which one’s proficiency can be constantly improved by regular and sustained practice.
+Although learning specialists acknowledge that “the ability to concentrate and attend to a task for a prolonged period is essential for students to receive the necessary information and complete certain academic activities,” the ability to concentrate is often regarded as a “fafrotsky.”
+Ivan T. Sanderson coined this term, which stands for “Things that FAll FROm The SKY.”
+Concentration must be taught, after which regular and sustained practice can constantly improve one’s proficiency.

 The terms “processing” and “perception” are often used interchangeably.

 Before one can learn anything, perception must occur, i.e., one has to become aware of it through one of the senses.
 Usually, one has to hear or see it.
 Subsequently, one has to interpret whatever one has seen or heard.
 In essence, then, perception means interpretation.
 Of course, a lack of experience may cause a person to misinterpret what he has seen or heard.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”